Lois Ramsey

-Lois June Ramsey (18 June 1922 – 22 January 2016) also billed as Lois Ramsay, was an Australian actress, best known for her regular roles on television series The Box and Prisoner.
-She often played quirky, eccentric old ladies on television soap operas.
+Lois June Ramsey (18 June 1922 – 22 January 2016) also billed as Lois Ramsay, was an Australian actress, best known for her regular roles on television series, she became internationally renowned for her stints in drama Prisoner in two different roles during the series tenure.
+She often played quirky, eccentric old ladies on television soap operas, she had previouslty appered in the local sex and sin drama The Box, based on the television industry.

+She was added to the cast of TV series Prisoner after the departure of original star Sheila Florance, with producer's looking for a similar elderly biddy-type character, however she wasn't as successful as her preedeceassor.

 Career

 The Box and Prisoner

-She was a major cast member of the 1970s soap opera The Box as tea lady Mrs. Hopkins, appearing for the entire run of the serial.
+Ramsay was a major cast member of the 1970s soap opera The Box as tea lady Mrs. Hopkins, appearing for the entire run of the serial.
 Ramsey also had two prominent stints in Prisoner.
 Her first role was as dotty social worker Agnes Forster in 1980.
 In 1985-1986 Ramsey played elderly prison inmate Ettie Parslow who thought the Second World War was still going on.

 Television and film roles

 She had numerous roles in TV soap opera/serials including Crawford Productions serials Homicide, The Sullivans, Cop Shop, as well as Prisoner, A Country Practice, E Street, Home and Away, and Blue Heelers, Always Greener and All Saints and the films Crackerjack and BoyTown.

 AFI Award for Best Performance by an Actress in a Guest Role in a Television Drama Series for a performance in the television series Grass Roots.